 With target tracking world effects, an augmented reality effect is triggered when the camera is pointed at a specific real world target, like a business card or picture.

 In this tutorial, you'll create a target tracking world effect that makes an object appear when the camera is pointed at a Spark AR Studio poster.

 Download the sample content to follow along.
 It includes both the finished project and an unfinished version.

 To get started, open the unfinished effect in the sample content folder.
 We’ve already imported the objects and assets you’ll need — they’re listed in the Assets panel.
 You’ll see:

-The foundation of any target AR effect is an object included in Spark AR Studio called a target tracker.
-This object detects the target, triggering an effect in response.
+The foundation of any target tracking world effect is an object included in Spark AR Studio called a target tracker.
+This object detects the real life target, triggering an effect in response.

 To add a target tracker:

 It’ll be listed in the Scene panel as TargetTracker0.
 You’ll also see a square in the middle of the Viewport and Simulator.
 This square represents the space for the target image: